JesusButForGayPeople/notes-portfolio-DEMO/pages/game.md

 ### Player - Character State and Movement

 The `Player` struct encapsulates all aspects of the player character including spatial positioning, camera orientation, and movement mechanics for the first-person perspective.
+For more information see [Player](/player/)

 ```rust
 #[derive(Debug, Default, Clone)]